torvalds/linux/Documentation/core-api/printk-formats.rst

 Implements a "recursive vsnprintf".

-Do not use this feature without some mechanism to verify the correctness of the format string and va_list arguments.
+Do yest use this feature without some mechanism to verify the correctness of the format string and va_list arguments.

 Passed by reference.

-Device tree nodes
+Device tree yesdes
 -----------------

 ::